 All new students are required to attend orientation, which is where you will register for your first semester classes.
-Starting in mid-March, the Office of First Year Experience Programs (FYE) will begin sending out invitations to New Student Orientation (NSO) to students who have paid the $100 enrollment deposit.
+You will receive information from the Office of First Year Experience Programs (FYE) about New Student Orientation, so make your reservation as soon as you receive an invitation.

 Register at the Office of First Year Experience Programs »